JuliaPlots/PlotDocs.jl/docs/pipeline.md

 # Processing Pipeline

 Plotting commands will send inputs through a series of preprocessing steps, in order to convert, simplify, and generalize.
 The idea is that end-users need incredible flexibility in what (and how) they are able to make calls.
 They may want total control over plot attributes, or none at all.
 There may be 8 attributes that are constant, but one that varies by data series.
 We need to be able to easily layer complex plots on top of each other, and easily define what they should look like.
 Input data might come in any form.

-I'll go through the steps that occur after a call to `plot()`, and show the power and flexibility that arises.
+I'll go through the steps that occur after a call to `plot()` or `plot!()`, and hint at the power and flexibility that arises.

-The examples can be found in [this notebook](https://github.com/tbreloff/ExamplePlots.jl/blob/master/notebooks/pipeline.ipynb).

 ### An example command